GsNrio/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This segment and the branch that engulfs it are hosted by Holberton Coding School and updated by me, the student.
 This current push creates a script that creates an alias.
 This current push creates a script that prints hello user where user is the current linux user.
+This current push adds directory action which is the last directory that shell looks into when looking for a program to PATH.